+Situation Possible Cause Recommended Action AEM Monitor does not detect operative fault.
+The text "Replace Instrument & Cord" remains off during Insulation Fault condition.
 Arc/Short detector failure.
 Set up the AEM Monitor with the electrosurgical generator in the normal manner.
 Connect a return electrode to the Return Electrode receptacle of the Monitor, ensuring that the electrosurgical generator's contact quality monitor is satisfied.
-Note: It may be necessary to add approximately 10 ohms of resistance between the dual pads of the return electrode to satisfy the ESU's contact quality monitor.
+Note: It may be necessary to add approximately 10 ohms of resistance between the dual foils of the return electrode to satisfy the ESU's contact quality monitor.
 Connect a foot control instrument cord (with no instrument connected) to the Foot Control Instrument receptacle of the Monitor.
 Use a test lead with alligator clips to short together the two contacts of the exposed cord end.
 Insert an electrosurgical pencil electrode tip into the cord end until it makes contact with the active conductor.
 Connect one end of an additional test lead with alligator clips to one of the contacts of the cord end, leaving the other end free.
-Verify that the following occurs: all AEM Monitor fault indicators are extinguished; the Monitor Foot Control Instrument indicator illuminates green: the electrosurgical generator, with the contact quality monitoring system enabled, is in the normal operating state.
-Set the electrosurgical generator to 20 Watts in the standard coagulation mode.
-(For the ConMed 5000, set the power to 35 Watts in the standard coagulation mode.)
+Verify that the following occurs: all AEM Monitor fault indicators are extinguished; the Monitor Foot Control Instrument indicator illuminates green; the electrosurgical generator, with the contact quality monitoring system enabled, is in the normal operating state.
+Set the electrosurgical generator to 35 Watts in the standard coagulation mode.)
 Activate the coag output and carefully move the free alligator clip toward the pencil electrode tip until an arc is seen.
-If the AEM Monitor fails to light the text "Replace Instrument & Cord." return the AEM monitor for service.
+If the AEM Monitor fails to light the text "Replace Instrument & Cord," return the AEM monitor for service.